Lenddo/android-lenddo/wiki/onboardingsdk.md

     String onboardingPartnerScriptId = "YOUR NEW PARTNER SCRIPT ID";

-    // Configure the partner script dynamically if needed FormDataCollector formDataCollector = new FormDataCollector()
+    // Configure the partner script dynamically if needed FormDataCollector formData = new FormDataCollector()
     formData.setPartnerScriptId(onboardingPartnerScriptId);
 ```